kush95300/Bsia_aws_hadoop_setup_helper/README.md

 This repository is created to creatre haddop over ec2 instannce easily.
 This is created to help those guys who want to test ghadoop over aws cloud without spending their resources.

 I will explain step by step process to use these script.
+( by using this script you can create hadoop with just spending 10 mb internet data )

 # Steps :